Learn About Maui's Surf History

 The art of surfing — known as he’enalu or “wave sliding” in the Hawaiian language — is central to Polynesian culture and predates European contact.
 For Ancient Hawaiians, it wasn’t just a mere sport or recreational activity.
 Instead, it was integrated into daily life and culture.

-Prior to entering the ocean, the priest would aid the surfers in undertaking the spiritual ceremony of constructing a surfboard.
-Hawaiians would carefully select one of three types of trees.
-The trees included the koa, ʻulu and wiliwili trees.
-Selected craftsmen of the community would then shape, stain and prepare the board for the surfer.
-There were three primary shapes: the ʻolo, kikoʻo, and the alaia.
+Before entering the ocean, a priest would aid surfers in undertaking the spiritual ceremony of constructing a surfboard.
+They would carefully select a tree, including koa, ‘ulu and wiliwili trees, and select craftsmen would shape, stain, and prepare the board.
+There were three primary shapes: the ‘olo, kikio ‘o, and the alaia.

-The most skilled surfers were often of the upper class and pastors including chiefs and warriors that surfed amongst the best waves on the island.
-These upper class Hawaiians gained respect through their enduring ability to master the waves.
+The most skilled surfers were often of the upper class or pastors, including chiefs and warriors who surfed the best waves on the island.
+It was through their ability to master the waves that they gained respect.

-Around the start of the 20th century, Hawaiians living close to Waikiki began to revive surfing, and soon re-established surfing as a sport.
-Duke Kahanamoku, “Ambassador of Aloha,” Olympic medalist, and avid surfer, helped expose it to the world.
-Ever since, people have been flocking to Hawaii to experience surfing for themselves.
+Around the beginning of the 20th century, Hawaiians close to Waikiki revived surfing and re-established it as a sport.
+Duke Kahanamoku, “Ambassador of Aloha,” Olympic medalist and avid surfer, helped expose it to the world.
+People have been flocking to Hawaii to experience surfing ever since!